rietta/git_time_extractor/readme.md

 - [Kimmo Brunfeldt](https://github.com/kimmobrunfeldt) has written [git-hours](
 https://github.com/kimmobrunfeldt/git-hours), a NodeJS-based clone that was inspired by this `git_time_extractor`.
+- [Ad van der Veer](https://github.com/advanderveer) is working on [Timeglass](https://github.com/timeglass/glass) in the Go programming language.
+Unlike `git_time_extractor` and `git-hours`, both of which are built around analyzing past activity, his approach runs a timer in real time during the developer's work and annotates git commits with the time data.

 ## 5. What users say